probabl-ai/sklearn-ragger-duck/doc/user_guide/text_scraping.rst

 scrappers are stateless and only parameter validation is done during `fit`.
 All the processing is happening when calling `transform`.

-This API allows to leverage the scikit-learn `Pipeline` and for instance to create A pipeline and a retriever with a unique Python instance.
+This API allows to leverage the scikit-learn :class:`~sklearn.pipeline.Pipeline` and for instance to create A pipeline and a retriever with a unique Python instance.